Sarthak1311/LMS/README.md

 - Track book availability.
 - Add patron details when a book is borrowed.
 - Automatically calculate the return date (20 days from the issue date).
+- Check if a patron is a defaulter.
+- List all patrons along with their information.

 ## Technologies Used
 - Python 3.10